AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 ---

-## Part 2: Motion!
+## Part 2: Motion

 Now let's make the circle actually move!
 Right now, you probably have the x and y coordinates of your circle hard-coded as numbers in your `filledCircle()` call.
 To create motion, we need to make those positions change over time.

 ### Step 1: Create Position Variables

 Before the animation loop (but after the setup code), create variables to store your circle's position.
-Give them meaningful names like `ballX` and `ballY`, or `circleX` and `circleY`, or whatever makes sense to you.
+Give them meaningful names like `ball_x` and `ball_y`, or `circle_x` and `circle_y`, or whatever makes sense to you.
 Initialize them to wherever you want your circle to start.

 ### Step 2: Use Variables in Your Drawing